gabrielmoreira/craftman/README.md

 Notes:

 - You can use `CM_` variables and `cm_` functions.
-- Never use craftman functions prefixed with `_cm`
+- Never use private craftman functions prefixed with `_cm`.
 - Prefixes `cm_`, `_cm`, `CM_`, `CRAFTMAN_` for variables and functions are all reserved to `craftman`- Never do any work outside of functions.

 ## License